ericmok/typescript-express-client-server-react-boilerplate/README.md

 For watching source code changes on the server side, nodemon was used instead of webpack-dev-server.

-After development of the client is finished, how is the client served?

-While it may be okay for client html files to be served by webpack-dev-server, in production, the Express server needs a way to find the client's html files in order to serve them!
+While it may be okay for client html files to be served by webpack-dev-server in development, the Express server needs a way to find the client's html files in order to serve them in production.

-Thus when the npm script to build the client is run, these html files are copied to a location that is accessible to the server's final bundled script.
+This template demonstrates how this can be solved with an npm helper script.
+When the npm script to build the client is run, html files in the client directory files are copied to a location that is accessible to the server's final bundled script.